BartSte/dotfiles/README.md

 yay -S ocl-icd intel-opencl
 ```

+#### Pinentry endless password input

+I need do set many passwords: login, rbw, mail.
+I want to set 1 password for
+all apps and I want to enter just 1 password.
+I still want to be able to use
+pinentry for other apps in the future I guess.
+One hacky way could be:

+- Create a personal `pinentry` program and put it at the front of the PATH.
+- Check who is calling: if it is rbw or mail, echo the password (in the format
+  pinentry expects).
+Otherwise, call the real pinentry program.

 ### Dotfiles-windows (Windows 10 & 11)

 - To initialize the repository copy the following line into powershell: